houseagency/keyservice/README.md

 You probably should not store any unencrypted data, but you might still want to handle unencrypted data.
 For example, you might want to send an e-mail to new users, so you need an API endpoint that does that on sign up.
-But you probably don't want that endpoint (or any logs) to store the e-mail address.
+But you probably don't want that endpoint (or any logs) to store the unencrypted e-mail address.

-Storing unencrypted data that is also encrypted, will help anyone trying to crack your encryption.
+Storing unencrypted data that is also stored in encrypted form, will help someone who is trying to crack your encryption.

 One way of handling it, could be to use a third cloud provider for handling unencrypted stuff that should never be stored, just to make it much harder to